 I would not only recommend Botazzi to a friend, but I'd also go out with them on another excursion in a heartbeat.
 You can reserve with them here.
 If you don't have a car and are based in Puerto Madryn, you'll need to book a tour that includes transfers like this one, that visits most of the peninsula and optional whale watching.

 Dinner in Puerto Piramides

-We stumbled off the whale watching boat excited but frozen, so we went to the first restaurant we saw.
+We stumbled off the whale watching boat excited but frozen, so we ran to the first restaurant we saw.
 La Covacha was perfect (read: they had their heater on).
 A hearty plate of pasta thawed me out and a huge plate of prawns made my husband happier than I've seen him in months.
 This was a LONG day but we saw so much.
 So many people do the Peninsula Valdes in a one day tour, but it took us two days to do it justice and three to fully enjoy it at a relaxed pace.

 Penguins at Caleta Valdes

 We got to the Caleta Valdes penguin viewpoint at 11.
 I thought we wouldn't see the penguins up close, with the designated path being so far from the beach.
 But they build their nests almost right next to the boardwalk.
 There were some penguins only meters away, hee-hawing (seriously, they sound like donkeys).

 It was another cold, windy day, so after admiring the penguins, we drove south for ten minutes to La Elvira, a cafe and rest stop.
 There are a few paths here leading to different viewpoints overlooking the beach and a large elephant seal colony.
 It's cafeteria style and there's plenty to fill you up (choripan, empanadas, and sandwiches).